pasindu651/Colonel-By-Game-Development-Club-Website/README.md

 ## Tools 🔧:
 * HTML and CSS for front-end design
-* Bootstrap and Material Design for elegant, responsive design
+* Bootstrap, Material Design, and AOS for elegant, responsive design
 * Javascript and Firebase for back-end